braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/liquid/filters.md

 ## Math filters

 Math filters allow you to perform mathematical operations.
-Remember—if you use multiple filters on one output, they are applied from left to right.
+If you use multiple filters on one output, they will be applied from left to right.

 | Filter  | Definition      | Supported |
 | :------ |:----------------| :-------- |